SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 I soon graduated college and left the comfortable familiarity of my family in NY to start growing Skymouse with John in the flatlands of the Midwest.

-Since then we've had non-violent yelling matches, chats over pizza and Guinness, and accomplished a lot.We're exited and motivated to help people (IN WHAT WAY).
+Since then we've had non-violent yelling matches, chats over pizza and Guinness, and accomplished a lot.
+Building a brand, website, and learning more about our craft has kept us busy.

 We can't thank our current clients, families and friends enough for the support along the way.
 This may be the beginning, but it is a solid beginning, and we already owe so much to so many people.

 ***

+#### 1. Do great work.

 Ever hear of of a company paying $40k for a website they weren't happy with?
 Or a developer that you can't get ahold of?
 There is a lot to be desired when it comes to finding good service in the web and marketing business.